Last Updated on March 21, 2023

 Aside from the growing downtown and bustling food scene, more and more people are wanting to know what to do outside here.

-So that’s why we decided to share our favorites, with included in our free things to do in Durham guide.
-Here, we’re sharing parks, a refurbished industrial space, and one of our favorite ballparks in this guide, so let’s get to it!
+So that’s why we decided to share our favorites.
+We’ll tell you all about the best parks, a refurbished industrial space, and one of our favorite ballparks in this guide, so let’s get to it!

 Read More: 15 Amazing Cities in North Carolina (to Live In and Visit!)